PatternRecognition/OpenBMI/TNNLS/readme.md

-Here, basic codes of our proceeding TNNLS paper are included.

-We provide detail information about paradigm codes and examples for the anaylsis of motor imagination.
+Here, we provide a general analysis codes for motor imagination.

+Basic pre-processing, feature extraction, classificaton, and evaludation modules are incldued in this part.
+(Users can see the configuration for MI analysis.)

 1) 'Paradigm'
 : codes for the motor imagination paradigm (with Psychtoolbox)